SaifeldeenAdel/ML-Sessions/01/README.md

 Research other classification algorithms (examples include Decision tree, Linear SVM, RBF SVM, Naive Bayes) all of which you'll find implementation for on in scikit-learn.

 Discuss which alogorithm would you choose and why? (there might not be a right answer, only correct reasoning for your choice).

+## Deliverables

+-   Code Notebook showing your algorithms and the code used the plot the decision boundaries
+-   Algorithm Discussion, which algorithm is the best, etc. Can be in the notebook or a seperate document